hth313/OS4/doc/overview.rst

    is present.

 #.
 Modules using Library#4.
 This is a popular library that resides in
-   page 4 is incompatible with OS4.
+   page 4 and it is incompatible with OS4.
 This also includes any modules that rely on Library#4.

 Page 4 has only a single (officially) defined entry point and that is